martinbra/tektronix-misc/README.md

 # tektronix-misc
-Miscelaneous scripts for tektronix scope data.
+Miscellaneous scripts for Tektronix TPS2024B scope data (probably for all TPS2000B family).